Paranormality (book): Reception

 Not all in the book is about the fun of the paranormal, according to Swoopy, as the chapter on cults was quite depressing.
-Wiseman responded that the chapter on mind-control was one he had been wanting to write about for a long time.
-Finally in this book he was able to discuss how it is used in our daily lives, and that cult leaders like Jim Jones used these tricks to exploit his followers.
+Wiseman responded that the chapter on mind control was one he had been wanting to write about for a long time.
+Finally, in this book, he was able to discuss how it is used in our daily lives, and that cult leaders like Jim Jones used these tricks to exploit his followers.
 It wasn't that his followers were stupid, Wiseman states, but that Jones used the "foot-in-the-door" technique where you ask for something very small, and when they agree you then keep asking for something bigger until you have asked for the follower to give up all their assets.
 And in the case of Jones, eventually their lives.
 The book emphasizes the need to make "people into informed consumers, to understand some of the tricks these people use".

-Asked what kind of reception he receives from the believer's, Wiseman responded on the Point of Inquiry podcast that, based on reviews from believers on Amazon, "they hate it... bookstores mostly tell you that the paranormal is true".
+Asked what kind of reception he receives from the believers, Wiseman responded on the Point of Inquiry podcast that, based on reviews from believers on Amazon, "they hate it... bookstores mostly tell you that the paranormal is true".
 He expands by saying that he did not write the book for believers, he does not think he will convince anyone that truly believes.
-This book was written for skeptics to have fun with and to show their friends, but mainly for those people who have not yet made up their mind...
+This book was written for skeptics to have fun with and to show their friends, but mainly for those people who have not yet made up their minds...
 "Why should they be subjected to only one side of the argument?"
 It is difficult to change minds that are already convinced, you have to give them something to replace it, "the message has to have an emotional appeal."